Jozty/website/content/functions/over.md

 ---
-title: over function
+title: Over function
-description: a thorough tour of over function
+description: Gives the setting the portion of the given data structure target focused by the given lens to the result of applying the given function fn to the focused value.
+keywords: Over
 ---

 ## Over